Surety Practice

 Giving you the confidence to grow.

-What is surety?
+What is Surety?

 Put simply, when one company (Principal) enters into a contract to supply another company (Beneficiary) with a product or service, it is to the benefit of the Beneficiary/Employer to have a Guarantor to that contract.
-If, for any reason, the Principal cannot fulfill its obligations, the Beneficiary is protected up to the maximum bond amount.
+If, for any reason, the Principal cannot fulfil its obligations, the Beneficiary is protected up to the maximum bond amount.

-By providing a surety bond, it helps to show that the business is in a financially sound position, and enables business dealings by fulfilling the Beneficiary's security requirement.
-If something goes wrong and the Principal defaults on their obligations, the beneficiary can recover their losses up to the maximum bond amount from the Guarantor via the bond.
+By providing a Surety Bond, it helps to show that the business is in a financially sound position and enables business dealings by fulfilling the Beneficiary's security requirement.
+If something goes wrong and the Principal defaults on their obligations, the Beneficiary can recover their losses up to the maximum bond amount from the Guarantor via the bond.

-Surety bonds are an often necessary security arrangement, but they can also be an aid to growth:
+Surety Bonds are an often necessary security arrangement, but they can also be an aid to growth:

 Why Lockton Surety